dynamsoft-docs/license-server-docs/schedule/stable.md

 ### New Features

-* Added the "overflow tolerance" feature which allows users to use more quotas than allowed by each license item. [>>Requirements]({{site.schedule}}requirements/overflow-tolerance.html)
+* Added the "grace stage" feature which allows users to use more quotas than allowed by each license item.
 * Added a new license option called "Concurrent Instance".
 [Requirements]({{site.schedule}}requirements/concurrent-instance.html)

 ## `2.0`